SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ```

+>**Note:**
+>If you're trying this on a ["modern" team site](modern-experience-customizations-customize-sites.md) where you disabled the NoScript option then please use the April 2017 or later version from PnP-PowerShell.
+Alternatively use the current dev version.

 ### List/Library configuration
 If you want to control the experience at the library level, you can use go to list settings, advanced settings, and change the behavior: